A Longitudinal Study of Child Wellbeing Assessment via Online Interactions with a Social Robot: Results

-In the case of boys, as seen in Figure \ref{wellslong} (a), Kruskal Wallis H test has shown a statistically significant difference ($H(2) =7.91, p = 0.019$) in the RCADS responses for session 1 between the tertiles.
-Post-hoc pairwise comparisons using Dunn's tests, with a Bonferroni correction applied, have indicated statistically significant differences between low tertile and high tertile ($Mdn_{low}= 9, Mdn_{high}= 23, p = 0.016$).
-Kruskal Wallis H test has also shown a statistically significant difference ($H(2) =9.22, p = 0.010$) in the RCADS responses for session 2 between the tertiles.
-Post-hoc pairwise comparisons using Dunn's tests, with a Bonferroni correction applied, have indicated statistically significant differences between low tertile and high tertile ($Mdn_{low}= 8.5, Mdn_{high}= 20.5, p = 0.009$).
 We did not find any statistically significant difference longitudinally (between session 1, session 2, and session 3) between the RCADS responses for boys across all tertiles.
 We have also not observed any statistically significant differences (Figure \ref{modesRR}) between the modes of RCADS administration (robot report, self-report, and parent-report) across all the tertiles for girls.
 In the case of boys (Figure \ref{modesRR}) Wilcoxon rank sum test with a Bonferroni correction applied has indicated a statistically significant difference between the parent-report responses and the responses during session 1 with the robot for the high tertile ($Mdn_{parent}= 7, Mdn_{robot}= 23, p = 0.013$).
-Further, even in the case of girls and boys, we have not found any statistically significant differences across the tertiles for the RCADS responses between session 1 for the remote study with the robot and the RCADS responses for our in-lab study presented in \cite{abbasi2022can}.
+Further, even in the case of girls and boys, we have not found any statistically significant differences across the tertiles for the RCADS responses between session 1 for the remote study with the robot and the RCADS responses for our in-lab study presented in \cite{abbasi2022can,abbasi2024analysing}.